PX4/PX4-Autopilot/nuttx/configs/README.txt

   NuttX runs on the ARM core and is built with a GNU arm-nuttx-elf toolchain*.
   This port is complete and verified.

+configs/cloudctrl
+  Darcy's CloudController board.
+This is a small network relay development board.
+Based on the Shenzhou IV development board design.
+It is based on the STM32F107VC MCU.

 configs/compal_e88 and compal_e99
   These directories contain the board support for compal e88 and e99 phones.
   These ports are based on patches contributed by Denis Carikli for both the